Patrick-Sawyer/CV/README.md

 [Repo](https://github.com/Patrick-Sawyer/JavaScript-Web-Audio-Api-Synth) - [Live Version](http://www.disco-computer.com/synthesizer/synth.html)

-- An online synth using Web Audio API
+- An online synth built using JavaScript / Web Audio API
 - Users can build their own patches and save them
 - Optimised for use in Chrome but works in most modern browsers